hzeller/sparkle-switch/README.md

 ## Connection

-The connection between the switch-box and the Pi (which is mounted behind the LED display) is a simple flat cable with and IDC connector on both ends.
+The connection between the switch-box and the Pi (which is mounted behind the LED display) is a simple flat cable with an IDC connector on both ends.
 Opto-couplers on the Raspberry Pi-end are used to make the inputs of the Pi 12V tolerant (as all inputs are 12V levels).